Skip to content

 Terminals Domestic (nine gates) + smaller international terminal (single gate)

-Taxi Official rank; several times the bus fare over the 30 km
+Taxi Official rank; several times the bus fare over 30 km

 Payment Cards/contactless widely accepted; carry cash for onsen towns and local buses